fortin-alex/peoples-anthem/doc/setting-up-spotify.md

 ![spotify-uri-hint](../assets/spotify-setup/spotify-uri.png "Spotify URI")

-In this example, the Spotify playlist is this one: `spotify:playlist:37i9dQZF1DZ06evO24IA7u`
+In this example, the Spotify URI for this playlist is this one: `spotify:playlist:37i9dQZF1DZ06evO24IA7u`

 ### 4.3 In `peoples-anthem/conf/config.yml`, replace `spotify:playlist:alice` by the `Spotify URI`